 When your child is ill or showing signs of developmental issues or other concerns, care will be billed as diagnostic, which makes it subject to copay and deductible.
 A well-child visit is a good time to bring up any concerns about development, reaching growth milestones, stress, sleep, bathroom issues, nutrition, behavioral concerns, or safety, but those conversations are considered diagnostic.
 Sign into your online account and check your benefit booklet to see how your specific plan covers diagnostic care.

 Note your plan’s care options, both in-person and virtually.
 Sign in and use Find a Doctor to find the nearest in-network urgent care location.

 Tooth decay is the most common children’s dental issue, and it’s preventable!
 Many pediatric dental plans cover fluoride treatments up to age 18.
 Screening and fluoride treatments can be done at the pediatrician or a dentist.

-Basic vision screening at the doctor’s office is covered in the medical benefit plan.
+Basic vision screening at the doctor’s office is covered in the health plan.
 If your child needs glasses, vision is included on most plans up to age 19.

 Part of a healthy childhood includes reaching emotional milestones, learning healthy social skills, and developing coping skills when things don’t go as planned.
 Anxiety, behavior, handling emotions, and attention-deficit/hyperactivity disorder (ADHD) are some common reasons children get help.